nielsvm/purge/README.md

 * **``ajaxui``** AJAX-based progress bar working the queue after a piece of content has been updated.
 * **``lateruntime``** purges items from the queue on every request (**SLOW**).

+#### Tags Headers
+By default, Purge sends a response header ``Purge-Cache-Tags`` on all pages to allow reverse proxies and CDNs to save these _tags_.
+These headers are not standardized across the web and different systems can require differently named headers or with specialized formatting.
+Therefore Purge allows the creation of tiny plugins that can set their own header name and override the tag formatting if required.

 API examples
 ------------------------------------------------------------------------------